wangmengHB/utilities-library/packages/util-kit/readme.md

 # util-kit

 util-kit is mainly from vscode's code base snippet, and it is an util npm both for browser and nodejs.
-What it has done have for vscode:
+What `util-kit` has done:
-1. re-organize the exports of vscode code base snippet for easily usage as a common utility npm.
+1. Organize the vscode snippet as a util npm can be used both on browser and nodejs.
+And re-organize the exports of vscode snippet for easily usage.
-2. add documents and specifications for available utitilies.
+2. add documents for utitilies.
+For complex utitilies, documents and exmaples are provided.
+For other easy ones, you can easily find the interface in typescript environment.

 As a fan for vscode, I think vscode is the most awesome open source front-end project I've ever seen, and its code base has realy high quality.
 So I think What if we can reuse all this good stuff (the elegant `data structure / algrithom / design pattern` in vscode) in our own project?
 Maybe it is a good idea.
-So I do it for my personal usage, I hope it can also help you.
+So `util-kit` is created fot this purpose, I hope it can be helpful.

 The source code of [vscode](https://github.com/microsoft/vscode):
 * [src/vs/base/common](https://github.com/microsoft/vscode/tree/master/src/vs/base/common)